-When evaluating arrangements with intellectual property licensing, in determining performance obligations, we evaluate whether the license is distinct from the other performance obligations with the collaborative partner based on the relevant facts and circumstances for each arrangement.
+When evaluating arrangements with intellectual property licensing, in determining performance obligations, we evaluate whether the license is distinct from the other performance obligations with the distributors based on the relevant facts and circumstances for each arrangement.
 If the license to our intellectual property is determined to be distinct from the other performance obligations identified in the arrangement, we recognize revenues from non-refundable, up-front fees allocated to the license when the license is transferred to the distributor and the distributor is able to use and benefit from the license.
 For licenses that are bundled with other promises, we evaluate the nature of the combined performance obligation to determine whether the combined performance obligation is satisfied over time or at a point in time and, if over time, we determine the appropriate method of measuring progress for purposes of recognizing revenue from non-refundable, up-front fees.
 In assessing whether a promised good or service is distinct in the licensing arrangement, we consider factors such as the research, manufacturing and commercialization capabilities of the licensing partner and the availability of the associated expertise in the general marketplace.
 We also consider the intended benefit of the contract in assessing whether a promised good or service is separately identifiable from other promises in the contract.
 When evaluating arrangements that include regulatory and commercial milestone payments, we evaluate whether the milestones are considered probable of being reached and estimate the amount to be included in the transaction price using the most likely amount method.
 If it is probable that a significant revenue reversal would not occur, the associated milestone value is included in the transaction price.
 Milestone payments that are not within our control or the control of the licensee, such as regulatory approvals, are not considered probable of being achieved until those approvals are received.
 The sales-based milestones and royalty payments are recognized when the milestone is achieved or the related sales occur.

 Research and development costs are charged to operations when incurred and are included in operating expenses.
 Research and development costs consist principally of compensation cost for our employees and consultants that perform our research activities, the costs to obtain and maintain our licenses, the payments to third-party CMOs and CROs for additional product manufacturing and development, and consumables and other materials used in research and development.
 We record accruals for estimated ongoing research costs.
 When evaluating the adequacy of accrued liabilities, we analyze progress of the studies or clinical trials, including the phase or completion of events, invoices received and contracted costs.
 Actual results could differ from our estimates.
-We are obligated to make certain milestone and royalty payments in accordance with the contractual terms of the MSK License, CD33 License, MabVax/Y-mAbs Sublicense, and SADA License Agreement based upon the resolution of certain contingencies.
+We are obligated to make certain milestone and royalty payments in accordance with the contractual terms of the MSK License, and SADA License Agreement based upon the resolution of certain contingencies.
+Failure by the Company to meet certain conditions under the arrangements could cause the related license to such licensed products to be canceled and could result in termination of the entire arrangement with MSK and MIT.
+In addition, the Company may terminate the SADA License Agreement with prior written notice.
 Certain of these milestone payments are due and payable with the passage of time whether or not the milestones have actually been met.
 We record the milestone and royalty payment when the achievement of the milestone (including the passage of time) or payment of the milestone or royalty is probable, and the amount of the payment is reasonably estimable.